42MTQ/AI.SLAM/Research/Approach/Approach.md

     GPS/RTK is available for global localization / bounding box for the field to be traversed by the robot.

+Optional: Implement AI Based Feature Tracking to combat ORB3 feature tracking challenges for textureless arable fields that do not provide substantial features to extract distinct features for SLAM.

+How AI-Based Feature Tracking Helps:

+    Textureless Environments:

+        In agricultural fields, there are large areas with minimal texture (e.g., flat soil, uniform crops), which makes it hard for feature detectors like ORB to track stable points across frames.

+        AI-based feature trackers like SuperGlue or LoFTR can detect and match features robustly even in low-texture environments.

+    AI-Based Features:

+        SuperGlue: A deep-learning-based method that leverages a Graph Neural Network (GNN) to match image patches even in challenging conditions.
+It is less dependent on traditional keypoints and can handle blurred, uniform, or feature-poor environments.

+        LoFTR: This model provides feature matching without relying on distinct keypoints, which works well when the environment is uniform or lacks clear edges.

+    Integrating AI with ORB-SLAM:

+        You can combine AI feature tracking with ORB-SLAM3 to improve loop closure detection and long-term mapping.
+In this approach:

+            ORB-SLAM can still handle odometry and real-time tracking.

+            AI-based feature tracking (like SuperGlue) can be introduced specifically for loop closure detection and feature matching, especially when ORB struggles in areas with sparse features.

+Benefit:

+    By implementing AI-based feature tracking, you improve robustness in feature-poor environments, which is crucial for maintaining accurate localization and mapping in fields like arable vegetable farms where textures are often homogeneous and hard to distinguish.

+Summary:

+    Primary SLAM Backbone: ORB-SLAM3 with IMU (for tracking and odometry).

+    AI-Based Feature Enhancement: Use SuperGlue or LoFTR for loop closure detection and feature matching in challenging environments.

 ### **Justification for Final Choice**

 The chosen approach **leverages NVIDIA's GPU acceleration**, making it more efficient than CPU-based solutions.
 Additionally: